Aliciaa-svg/pMHC-GNN/README.md

     --lr 0.001
 ```
 The `seq_model` argument specifies the sequence encoder to be used.
 The `disjoint_rate` argument defines the ratio of edges for supervised learning.
 The `val_rate` argument specifies the ratio of edges for validation, and if validation performance does not improve within `early_stop` epochs, the training process will be halted.

+After the training process completes, the prediction model will be saved to `ckpt/` directory